2021 Vault Rankings

 Gibson Dunn began through a partnership between John Bicknell and Walter Trask in 1890.
 A mere seven years later, Judge James Gibson joined the firm.
 The trio joined forced with William Dunn—a former Los Angeles City Attorney—and Albert Crutcher—a former Assistant City attorney—to create the largest law firm in Los Angeles at the time.
-Over the 20th century, the firm expanded to the East Coast and Europe, and while it still has a whopping four offices in California alone, Gibson is truly a global firm with 20 offices around the world.
+During the 20th century, the firm expanded to the East Coast, Europe, and Asia, and while it still has a whopping five offices in California alone, Gibson is truly a global firm with 20 offices around the world.

 Litigation Hat Trick

 But there is one practice area that sets Gibson Dunn apart: its appellate litigation practice.
 The firm is the long-reigning No. 1 in Vault’s Appellate Litigation rankings.
 Among the firm’s notable SCOTUS cases are Perry v.
 Brown, in which firm partner Ted Olson delivered arguments in favor of overturning Proposition 8; Citizens United v.
 Federal Election Commission, in which the Court held that corporations have a First Amendment right to engage in political speech; and Wal-Mart v.
 Dukes, where the Supreme Court, in what many consider the most important class action opinion in a decade, unanimously reversed the Ninth Circuit’s certification of the biggest employment discrimination case in history.

 Gibson Dunn isn’t only about litigation, however.
 The firm is among the top 20 firms in Vault’s General Corporate Practice ranking.
 In recent years, Gibson lawyers advised MetroPCS, T-Mobile, and Citigroup on billion-dollar mergers.
 The firm’s corporate transactions practice encompasses several practice groups including Capital Markets, Global Finance, Mergers and Acquisitions, Private Equity, and Securities Regulation and Corporate Governance.

 Set Them Free